Choosing system activity and metadata to log for use in your reports (deprecated)

-- Create new metadata field in Metadata Configuration and save configuration
+- Create a new metadata field in Metadata Configuration and save the configuration.

-- Add the new metadata field metadata field to the metadata set of an archive
+- Add the new metadata field to the metadata set of an archive.

-- If metadata edit is not selected selected for logging, perform another event that is, such as download/upload
+- If metadata edit is not selected for logging, perform another event that is, such as download/upload.

 A note about the standard reports

 The Source, Byline and Object Name fields are used in the standard reports.
 Hence, logging of these fields is enabled by default.
 While it is technically possible to disable logging of these fields, we strongly advise against it since doing so will render the standard reports useless.

 Note: Built-in support for external tracking tools has been deprecated and will be removed in a future version.
 These tools include Google Analytics, Google Tag Manager, and PIWIK.

 To consistently track user navigation on the site and get insights on navigation patterns etc, we recommend configuring FotoWeb to allow Google Analytics tracking.
 Learn more about that in the topic on FotoWeb and Google Analytics.